getyoti/yoti-doc-scan-ios/README.md

 ![Illustration](./Illustration.png)

-The Yoti Doc Scan iOS SDK allows a user of your app to take a photo of their ID, we then verify this instantly and prepare a response, which your system can then retrieve on your hosted site.
+The Yoti Doc Scan iOS SDK allows a user of your app to take a photo of their ID, as well as to scan their face, we then verify this instantly and prepare a response, which your system can then retrieve on your hosted site.

 ## Prerequisites
 In order to integrate with the iOS SDK of Yoti Doc Scan, a working infrastructure is needed.
 Please see [developers.yoti.com](https://developers.yoti.com/yoti-doc-scan/yoti-doc-scan-integration-introduction) for more details.

 ## Requirements
-- iOS 10+
+- iOS 11+
 - Swift 5+

 ## Installation